 An Accounting System

-By tapping into the power of a robust back-office system, an accounting system becomes the essential bookkeeping tool.
+By tapping into the power of a robust back-office system, an accounting system becomes the essential bookkeeping tool in your restaurants information system arsenal.
 It manages payroll to the penny by merging time and attendance data from the POS and back office systems.
 It accomplishes the task of billing by reconciling purchase orders and invoices from purchasing data supplied by the back-office system.
-Financial reporting is simplified when the system is programed to generate income statements and balance sheets, keeping operators fully aware of their business’s financial standing anytime they want to know.
+Financial reporting is simplified when the system is programmed to generate income statements and balance sheets, keeping operators fully aware of their business’s financial standing anytime they want to know.